 For simplicity, let’s say you decided to invest in an apple orchard.
 To start, you might buy a young apple tree.
 How would this apple tree produce income and capital gains?

 The tree would likely produce apples each year which you would then harvest and sell for income—annual cash flow you receive while keeping the tree.

 As the years go by, hopefully your apple tree itself will grow; and as it grows, it’ll increase in value.
 In the future, you might sell the tree for a profit.
-The profit you make when you sell an asset (in this case the tree) at an increased value, is your capital gains.
+The profit you make when you sell an asset (in this case the tree) at an increased value, is a capital gain.

-Of course, as mentioned before, when you buy an asset like an apple tree (or a stock, bond, real estate, etc.), you take the chance that it might decrease in value, and you could lose money.
+Of course, when you buy an asset like an apple tree (or a stock, bond, real estate, etc.), you take the chance that it might decrease in value, and you could lose part or all of your investment.
 If the tree produced no apples, then you wouldn’t have any income.
-If the tree were diseased and died, then you could lose your initial investment, the money you put into it—that’s a capital loss.
+If the tree became diseased and died, then you could lose your initial investment, the money you put into it—that’s a capital loss.